WallaceSUI/Estimate-6D-Pose-from-Single-RGB-Image-with-Backpropagatable-PnP/README.md

 The architecture of the our network is described in Fig.3.
 We use a Unet with skip connection network architecture to make a pixel-to-pixel prediction of 3-D coor- dinates in object coordinate system.

 ![equation1](https://github.com/WallaceSUI/Estimate-6D-Pose-from-Single-RGB-Image-with-Backpropagatable-PnP/blob/main/figures-equations/equation1.png)

+The input of the network is cropped images from the re- sults of Mask-RCNN, Iinput.
+The outputs of the network are normalized 3-D coordinates of each pixel in the object coordinate system, I3D, and the error level map of pixels, Ie. The ground truth Igt is a map with same size as input image Iinput and three channels.
+These three channels de- note the x, y, z coordinate of each pixel of Iinput in object coordinate system.
+A sample pair of Iinput and Igt is shown in Fig.4.
+Since Igt can also be seen as a image, we can gen- erate Igt by rendering 3-D model of a object with its 3-D coordinate encoded as vertex colors with same pose as its ground truth.

+The target of training is to predict the target coordinate image from an input image.
+To evaluate the performance of the prediction, a comprehension loss function is intro- duced.
+The first part of the loss is called transformer loss, Ltrans, which will be illustrated in this section.
+The next section will elaborate the another part of loss function, the projection loss, Lproj.

+To make the prediction more close to Igt, the average L1 distance of each pixel loss is used.
+The construction of Lr is defined as: